 Triclosan (also known as Microban) is another chemical commonly used as a preservative in skincare products.
-It links to many negative human health effects.
 Any skincare product that claims to have anti-bacterial properties likely includes triclosan.

-Triclosan does a great job at killing bacteria (both good and bad bacteria).
-But, it also helps grow types of bacteria that resist antibiotic treatment.
-Triclosan can disrupt your natural hormonal balance and weaken your immune systems.
+There’s also evidence that suggests Triclosan can lead to the growth of “superbugs” that are resistant to antibiotic treatment.
+Triclosan may disrupt your natural hormonal balance and weaken your immune systems.
 It can build up in your fat cells over time and can be detected in breast milk, blood, and urine.

 Best Alternatives: Essential oils such as thyme, rosemary, lavender, and citrus.

 Concerning Alternatives: Benzethonium Chloride (synthetic anti-bacterial linked to health risks).